Schulze STV

-Schulze STV is a proposed multi-winner ranked voting system designed to achieve proportional representation.
+Schulze STV is a multi-winner ranked voting system designed to achieve proportional representation.
 It was invented by Markus Schulze, who developed the Schulze method for resolving ties using a Condorcet method.
 Schulze STV is similar to CPO-STV in that it compares possible winning candidate pairs and selects the Condorcet winner.
 It is named in analogy to the single transferable vote (STV), but only shares its aim of proportional representation, and is otherwise based on unrelated principles.

 The system is based on Schulze's investigations into vote management and free riding.
 When a voter prefers a popular candidate, there is an advantage to first choosing a candidate who is unlikely to win ("Woodall free riding") or omitting his preferred candidate from his rankings ("Hylland free riding").
 Schulze STV is designed to be as resistant to free riding as possible, without giving up the Droop proportionality criterion.

 Example

-Each voter ranks candidates in their order of preference.
-In a hypothetical election, three candidates vie for two seats; Andrea and Carter represent the Yellow Party, and Brad represents the Purple Party.
-Andrea is a popular candidate, and has supporters who are not Yellow Party supporters.
-It is assumed that the Yellow Party can influence their own supporters, but not Andrea's.
+Imagine an election in which there are two seats to be filled, and three candidates are competing for election: Andrea and Carter of the Yellow Party, and Brad of the Purple Party.